yassato/AraAphidGWAS/manuscript/manuscript.md

 Seeds were sown on 33-mm diameter Jiffy-seven^(R)^ pots and stratified under a constant dark 4$^\circ$C condition for a week.
 Seedlings were cultivated in a growth chamber for 6 weeks under the short-day condition.
 Plants grown on the Jiffy-seven pots were then planted in a new plastic pot filled with mixed soils of agricultural composts (Profi Substrat Classic CL ED73, Einheitserde Co.) and perlites with compost to perlite ratio of 3:1 litter volume.
 Eight replicates of the 196 accessions were then transferred to the outdoor garden at the University of Zurich-Irchel (47$^\circ$ 23'N, 8$^\circ$ 33'E).
-Aphids were counted by a single observer every two or three days.
+Aphids were identified and counted by a single observer (Y. Sato) every two or three days.
+The two species of specialist aphids, *Lipaphis erysimi* and *Brevicoryne brassicae*, were identified based on the presence or absence of waxy compounds on their abdomen.
+These two species can be distinguished from the generalist aphid _Myzus persicae_ based on the length of cornicules, though _M. persicae_ did not occur during the present field experiment.
 To examine whether the aphid abundance differed between plants with and without flowering stems, we also recorded the presence or absence of bolting two weeks after the start of field experiment.

 ### Data analysis
 All GWAS analyses were performed using the GWA-portal (https://gwas.gmi.oeaw.ac.at) [@seren2018gwa].
-The target phenotype was the maximum number of aphids, which included *Lipaphis erysimi* and *Brevicoryne brassicae* (see Results), observed on a plant during the experiment.
-The imputed full-sequence dataset [@seren2018gwa] was used as SNP data for the 196 accessions.
+The imputed full-sequence dataset [@seren2018gwa; @togninalli_aragwas_2018] was used as SNP data for the 196 accessions, which provided combined SNP data imputed between 250k SNP chip genotyping by the RegMap project [@horton_genome-wide_2012] and high-throughput sequencing by the 1001 Genome Project [@alonso-blanco_1135_2016]
 Pseudo-heritability $h^2$ [@seren2018gwa] was calculated for the target phenotype before association mapping.
 Accelerated mixed models [@seren2018gwa] were used for association mapping with a correction of kinship structure.
-The number of aphids was ln($x+1$)-transformed to improve normality.
 After the association mapping, candidate genes were searched within ca. 5 kb near a focal SNP.
 To inspect organ-specific expression levels of candidate genes, we referred to Klepikova Arabidopsis Atlas [@klepikova2016high] via The Arabidopsis Information Resource (<https://www.arabidopsis.org/>).

+We analyzed aphid abundance as well as the other three traits as the target phenotype in the GWA-portal.
+The aphid abundance was quantified as the maximum number of aphids, which included *Lipaphis erysimi* and *Brevicoryne brassicae* (see Results), observed on a plant during the experiment.
+The number of aphids was ln($x+1$)-transformed to improve normality.

 ## Mutant analysis